 Further east on the southern coast, Roches Point Lighthouse lies at the entrance to Cork Harbour, one of the largest natural harbours in the world.
-Sleeping up to five guests in its three bedrooms, it also comes with fully equipped kitchen and a terrace decked out with sun loungers.
+Sleeping up to five guests in its three bedrooms, it also comes with a fully equipped kitchen and a terrace decked out with sun loungers.

-Not far from the award-winning West Cork town of Clonakilty – recently named best town in the UK and Ireland – Galley Head Lighthouse was the most powerful lighthouse light in the world in 1875.
+Not far from the award-winning West Cork town of Clonakilty – recently named the best town in the UK and Ireland – Galley Head Lighthouse was the most powerful lighthouse light in the world in 1875.
 This lighthouse witnessed the sinking of the Lusitania in 1915 and sited many military vessels during WWI and WWII.
 From €478 for 2 nights

 The oldest and definitely one of the most unique of all lighthouses to stay at in Ireland, Wicklow Head Lighthouse consists of an octagonal stone tower that would be at home in a fairytale picture book.
-Built in 1781, it now has two double bedrooms and a top-floor kitchen that is reached by a staggering 109-step climb that’s not for the faint hearted.
-However, its arched windows look out over the Irish Sea, and it has buckets of character. . €598 Euros 2 nights’ minimum.
+Built in 1781, it now has two double bedrooms and a top-floor kitchen that is reached by a staggering 109-step climb that’s not for the faint-hearted.
+However, its arched windows look out over the Irish Sea, and it has buckets of character. €598 Euros 2 nights’ minimum.

-On Ireland’s most southwestern tip, you will find the Crookhaven LIghthouse.
+On Ireland’s most southwestern tip, you will find the Crookhaven Lighthouse.
 Built in 1843 the original light keeper’s cottage was fully restored and offered to guests wanting a different accommodation experience.
 The spectacular views from the upstairs living space can’t be beaten.
 From Ballydevlin Bay to Streak Head, the views are breathtaking.

 There are two cottages at Crookhaven Lighthouse, the Long House and the original cottage.
 The Long House has two bedrooms and can sleep up to 10 very comfortably.
-The average cost is around €250 Euros a night with a minimum 2 nights.
+The average cost is around €250 Euros a night with a minimum of 2 nights.

 Loop Head Lightkeepers House Kilbaha, Co Clare.
 Perched proudly on an enclosure at the tip of Loop Head stands the lighthouse station.
 Surrounded by birds and wildflowers, cliffs and Atlantic surf, Loop Head offers holiday accommodation with all of the spectacular appeal of the rugged west coast.
 However, guests should bring bottled water, as there is no mains water supply.
 From €445 for 2 nights sleeps 5.